 Particulars of Employees and related disclosures

 No employee draws Remuneration in excess of the limits provided in the Companies(Appointment and Remuneration of Managerial Personnel) Amendment Rules 2016.
-Rule 5(2) ofthe said Rules state that the Board's Report shall include a statement showing the namesof top ten employees in term of Remuneration drawn and the name of every employee who ifemployed throughout the financial year was in receipt of Remuneration for that yearwhich in the aggregate was not less than Rs.
-102 lakhs and if employed for part of thefinancial year was in receipt of Remuneration for any part of that year at a rate whichin the aggregate was not less than Rs.8.50 lakhs per month.
+Rule 5(2) ofthe said Rules state that the Board's Report shall include a statement showing the namesof top ten employees in terms of Remuneration drawn and the name of every employee whoif employed throughout the financial year was in receipt of Remuneration for that yearwhich in the aggregate was not less than '102 lakhs and if employed for part of thefinancial year was in receipt of Remuneration for any part of that year at a rate whichin the aggregate was not less than Rs.8.50 lakhs per month.

-Disclosures pertaining to Remuneration and a statement showing the names of top tenemployees in term of Remuneration drawn as required under Section 197(12) of the Act readwith Rule 5(1) 5(2) & 5(3) of the Companies (Appointment and Remuneration ofManagerial Personnel) Amendment Rules 2016 is annexed herewith and marked as
+Disclosures pertaining to Remuneration and a statement showing the names of top tenemployees in terms of Remuneration drawn as required under Section 197(12) of the Actread with Rule 5(1) 5(2) & 5(3) of the Companies (Appointment and Remuneration ofManagerial Personnel) Amendment Rules 2016 is annexed herewith and marked as Annexure V.

-There have been no material changes and commitments affecting the financial position ofthe Company since the close of the financial year i.e. 31st March 2016.
+There have been no material changes and commitments affecting the financial position ofthe Company since the close of the financial year i.e. 31st March 2021 exceptinvestment in Gillanders Holdings (Mauritius) Limited as reported above.
 Further therehas been no change in the nature of business of the Company.

-Your Directors states that no significant or material orders were passed by theRegulators or Courts or Tribunals which may impact the goingconcern status and Company'soperations in future and that there was no case filed pursuant to the Sexual Harassment ofWomen at Workplace (Prevention Prohibition and Redressal) Act 2013.
+Your Directors states that no significant or material orders were passed by theRegulators or Courts or Tribunals or quasi-judicial body which may impact the goingconcern status and Company's operations in future.